Azure/reddog-hybrid-arc/README.md

     /infra
       Contains yaml and associated files for the infrastructure deployment of the resources needed to bootstrap the workshop

+    /manifests
+      Manifests and charts for Arc managed configs

+    /rest-samples
+       Rest services used
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a